 If you're thinking about putting the house on the market, or are simply curious about its value in the current economic atmosphere, it's essential to get an honest assessment of its value.

 Summary: Many people may be concerned that Seattle may be in the midst of a housing bubble.
 Is it?
 And will it burst any time soon in 2020?
 The evidence suggests that no bubble exists, especially as prices have been retreating.

-Yesterday, we examined a common question on the minds of some residents across the state of Washington.
+Recently, we examined a common question on the minds of some residents across the state of Washington.
 Is the state experiencing a real estate bubble?
-While home prices have clearly risen at a pace that’s above average, several economists have said it’s not a bubble scenario.
+While home prices have clearly risen at a pace that’s above average over the past few years – despite having slowed down over the last 12 months – several economists have said it’s not a bubble scenario.

 But what about the Seattle metro area, in particular?
-Is Seattle currently in a housing market bubble, as of spring and summer 2018?
-Or will it move toward one in 2019?
+Is Seattle currently in a housing market bubble?
+Or will it move toward one further in the year and beyond?
 Again, the answer is no.

 Several experts have weighed in on this subject, and the general consensus is the same.
 They say the Seattle-area real estate market is not in a bubble.

 That’s largely due to strong economics fundamentals that were lacking during the last housing boom (fundamentals like high employment and sound lending practices.)